iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/mana-calculator.md

 ## Advanced settings

-The steps outlined above can give you a rough estimate of your Mana generation and granted TPS.
+The steps outlined above can give you a rough estimate of your Mana generation and granted BPS.
 However, playing with the advanced settings will give you more precise results.

 - **Change the state of the system:** The calculator's default settings assume a certain level of participation in the consensus (i.e., locked stake, delegated stake, and performance factor of validators).
 Those settings can be changed under the “Advanced Settings - State of the System” tab.
 You can also add or delete validators and change their fixed costs.